 For example, consider refiner Frontier Oil

-Yet Frontier stands out from its competitors in its ability to refine heavier sour oils, which sell for much less than the sweet stuff that we hear about every day.
+Yet Frontier stands out from its competitors in its ability to refine heavier sour oils, which have historically sold for much less than higher-quality oil.
 And over the long term, the need for fuel isn't going away.
-So with lower input costs -- and a solid balance sheet with no net debt -- Frontier looks better suited than its competitors to weather the storm.
+So with lower input costs -- and a solid balance sheet with more cash than long-term debt -- Frontier looks better suited than competitors like Tesoro

 Know your investment

-So to keep your emotions in check, the only investment you should make is the one you can understand -- because that allows you to slumber peacefully.
-Don't just take it from me.
-None other than value investor extraordinaire Seth Klarman of the Baupost Group touts the benefits of investing so you can sleep well.
+So to keep your emotions in check, the only investment you should make is the one you can understand -- because that allows you to sleep well.